 Where to stay in Trier

-Park Plaza Trier 4* – the hotel is located in the center of the town.
+Park Plaza Trier 4* is located in the center of the town.
 A spa area with a sauna, as well as a bar and a restaurant can be found on site.
 You can stay in well-designed rooms.
 Depending on the type of room, breakfast may be included or paid separately.
 Wi-fi is free of charge.
 Public parking is situated nearby, but is available at an additional cost.
-There is a 24-hour front desk, tour desk and luggage storage services;
+There is a 24-hour front desk, tour desk and luggage storage services.

-Ante porta DAS STADTHOTEL 3* – the hotel is located within the walking distance of the historical attractions of Trier.
+Ante porta DAS STADTHOTEL 3* is located within the walking distance of the historical attractions of Trier.
 The hotel has a bar.
 Guests can stay in rooms of various categories, including family rooms.
 Buffet breakfasts are available at an additional cost.
 Wi-Fi is free.
 Private parking is available on site at an additional cost and upon reservation.
-The front desk serves guests 24/7;
+The front desk serves guests 24/7.

-Paulin Hotel Trier 3* – the hotel is located near the center of the town.
+Paulin Hotel Trier 3* is located near the center of the town.
 The hotel has a peaceful terrace.
 You can stay in single or double rooms.
 Breakfasts are extra-paid.
 Wi-fi is provided free of charge.
 Paid private parking is available on site (reservation required).
-The front desk provides luggage storage services;
+The front desk provides luggage storage services.

-Ibis Styles Trier – The hotel is closely situated to the historical attractions of Trier.
+Ibis Styles Trier is closely situated to the historical attractions of Trier.
 A fitness room is available on site.
 Guests can stay in rooms of various categories, including family rooms.
 Breakfasts are included in the price.
 Private paid parking is available on site.
+It is important to find out a parking space in advance, especially in case you choose a car as a way of how to get to Trier.
 Wi-Fi is provided free of charge.
 The front desk is open 24 hours a day and offers luggage storage and currency exchange services.

 Trier is famous for its architectural attractions.
 You can find here even some monuments of the Roman era.
 Besides, there are beautiful buildings, constructed during the Middle Ages, and elegant palaces of the Belle Epoch.